 Students can discuss any problem that is causing concern.
 While students may not think the problem is serious enough to seek help, the determining factor can be the extent to which it seems to interfere with your student's activities, thoughts, or feelings.
-Students interested in accessing services can contact CAPS for an assessment without an appointment between 9:00am-12:00pm or 1:00-4:00pm Monday through Thursday and Friday between 9:30am-12:00pm or 1:00-4:00pm.
+Students interested in accessing services can contact CAPS for an assessment without an appointment M-F 9am-12pm, 1pm-4pm.